History of the New York Mets: 1964

 On May 26, 1964, in Chicago, they played like champions (at least for one game) and pummeled the Chicago Cubs, 19–1.
 According to legend, later that day a fan called a New York newspaper to get the score.
 He was told: "They scored 19 runs."
 There was a long silence, then the fan asked: "Did they win?"

-Also in 1964, the Mets, who played their first two seasons in the old Polo Grounds, the former home of the Giants, moved to the newly constructed Shea Stadium, a 55,300-seat multipurpose facility built in the Flushing neighborhood of the Borough of Queens, adjacent to the site of the 1939 and 1964 New York World's Fairs.
+Also in 1964, the Mets, who played their first two seasons in the old Polo Grounds, the former home of the Giants, moved to the newly constructed Shea Stadium, a 55,300-seat multipurpose facility built in the Flushing neighborhood of the Borough of Queens, adjacent to the site of the 1939 and 1964 New York World's Fairs, named for William Shea for his efforts in returning National League baseball to New York City.

 One high point of Shea Stadium's first season came on Father's Day, when Philadelphia Phillies pitcher Jim Bunning threw a perfect game against the Mets, the first in the National League since 1880.
 For perhaps the only time in the stadium's history, the Shea faithful found themselves rooting for the visitors, caught up in the rare achievement, and roaring for Bunning on every pitch in the ninth inning.
 His strikeout of John Stephenson capped the performance.
 Another high point was Shea Stadium's hosting of the All-Star Game.
 Unexpectedly thrust into the spotlight in the final hectic weekend of the 1964 season, the Mets relished the role of spoiler, beating the Cardinals in St. Louis on Friday and Saturday (keeping alive the hopes of the Phillies, Giants, and Reds) before succumbing to the eventual National League and World Series champions on Sunday.

 1966

 The Mets' image as lovable losers was wearing a little thin as the decade progressed, but things began to change slowly in the late 1960s.
 In 1966, the Mets chose catcher Steve Chilcott as the first overall selection in the amateur draft.
 He became the first number one draft pick to retire without reaching the major leagues.
-The second pick that year was Hall of Famer Reggie Jackson.
+The second pick that year was future Hall of Famer Reggie Jackson.
 That year, the Mets went 66–95, the first season they did not finish with 100+ losses.